How Zoning Shapes The Future of Housing

 What Exactly Is Zoning?

 At its core, zoning is a set of local rules that determine what can be built where.
-Most towns and cities in New Hampshire have individualized and specific zoning districts in their town and the way that we develop land depends on these rules.
+Most towns and cities in New Hampshire have their own specific zoning districts, and the way land gets developed depends on these rules.

 • Residential (R): Determines whether an area allows single-family homes, townhomes, apartments, or mixed-use housing.
-There are often times different tiers of residential zones that direct specific types of development in each zone.
+Many towns have several tiers of residential zones, each directing a specific type of development.

 • Commercial (C): For offices, shops, and restaurants.